sharoncornelius/idpf-specification/idpf_specification.md

 RX queue to RX buffer queue/s association details :

-- Each Rx Queue is associated to a single Rx Buffer Queue Group and in the usual case, Rx Buffer Queue Group will feed a set of Rx queues.
+- Each RX Queue is associated to a single RX Buffer Queue Group and in the usual case, RX Buffer Queue Group will feed a set of RX queues.
-- Rx Buffer Queue Group consists of one or two Rx Buffer Queues.
-On a given Rx Buffer queue, every buffer (or buffer pair, when header split is supported for the queue) points to a buffer (or buffer pair) of the same size.
+- RX Buffer Queue Group consists of one or two Rx Buffer Queues.
+On a given RX Buffer queue, every buffer (or buffer pair, when header split is supported for the queue) points to a buffer (or buffer pair) of the same size.
-- When the Rx Buffer Queue Group consists of 2 Rx Buffer Queues, each one of the queues points to buffers of a distinct size.
+- When the RX Buffer Queue group consists of 2 RX Buffer Queues, each one of the queues points to buffers of a distinct size.
-- The association between an RX queue and Buffer queue group is defined in RX queue context.
+- The association between an RX queue and buffer queue group is defined in RX queue context.

-The number of buffer queues in the group can be 1 or 2 as defined by the *num_buf_queues_per_rx* Device capability.
+The number of buffer queues in the group can be 1 or 2 as defined by the *num_buf_queues_per_rx* device capability.
 The possible values and default value (in the absence of negotiation) are described in the [<u>Device capabilities section.</u>](#device-capabilities-default-values-assumed-by-the-idpf-driver)

-### RX Buffer queues
+### RX Buffer Queues

 As with the single queue model, when posting buffer to the buffer queue, SW writes the receive descriptors and updates the TAIL pointer in the relevant QRX_BUFFQ_TAIL register.
 SW should bump the tail at whole 8 x descriptors granularity.

-In addition to the regular completion, Device is capable of reporting to SW when descriptors are fetched (before data was written) from the buffer queue.
+In addition to the regular completion, device is capable of reporting to SW when descriptors are fetched (before data was written) from the buffer queue.
-The Buffer queue fetch reporting is executed each time a descriptor fetch operation crosses a multiple of the “buffer notification stride” which is negotiated….
+The buffer queue fetch reporting is executed each time a descriptor fetch operation crosses a multiple of the “buffer notification stride” which is negotiated….
 The reporting is done by writing the descriptor offset of the crossing descriptor to a fixed address in host memory (also called “head” WB reporting).
-For example, in case Buffer queue depth is 128 and “buffer notification stride” is set to 32, Device:
+For example, in case buffer queue depth is 128 and “buffer notification stride” is set to 32, device:

 - Reports 32 after first 32 descriptors are fetched.
 - Reports 64 after the following 32 descriptors are fetched.